Empirical Analysis of Fictitious Play for Nash Equilibrium Computation in Multiplayer Games: Fictitious Play and Regret Minimization

 A \emph{mixed strategy} $\sigma_i$ for player $i$ is a probability distribution over pure strategies, where $\sigma_i(s_{i'})$ is the probability that player $i$ plays $s_{i'} \in S_i$ under $\sigma_i$.
 Let $\Sigma_i$ denote the full set of mixed strategies for player $i$.
 A strategy profile $\sigma^* = (\sigma^*_1,\ldots,\sigma^*_n)$ is a \emph{Nash equilibrium} if $u_i(\sigma^*_i,\sigma^*_{-i}) \geq u_i(\sigma_i, \sigma^*_{-i})$ for all $\sigma_i \in \Sigma_i$ for all $i \in N$, where $\sigma^*_{-i}$ denotes the vector of the components of strategy $\sigma^*$ for all players excluding $i$.
 It is well known that a Nash equilibrium exists in all finite games~\cite{Nash50:Non-cooperative}.
 In practice all that we can hope for is convergence of iterative algorithms to an approximation of Nash equilibrium.
 For a given candidate strategy profile $\sigma^*$, define $\epsilon(\sigma^*) = \max_i \max_{\sigma_i \in \Sigma_i} \left[ u_i(\sigma_i,\sigma^*_{-i}) - u_i(\sigma^*_i, \sigma^*_{-i}) \right]$.
 The goal is to compute a strategy profile $\sigma^*$ with as small a value of $\epsilon$ as possible (i.e., $\epsilon = 0$ would indicate that $\sigma^*$ comprises an exact Nash equilibrium).
 We say that a strategy profile $\sigma^*$ with value $\epsilon$ constitutes an \emph{$\epsilon$-equilibrium}.
 For two-player zero-sum games, there are algorithms with bounds on the value of $\epsilon$ as a function of the number of iterations and game size, and for different variations $\epsilon$ is proven to approach zero in the limit at different worst-case rates (e.g.,~\cite{Gilpin12:First}).

 In fictitious play, each player plays a best response to the average strategies of his opponents thus far.
-Strategies are initialized arbitrarily at $t=1$ (for our experiments we will initialize them to be uniformly random).
-Then each player uses the following rule to obtain the average strategy at time $t$:
+Strategies are initialized arbitrarily at $t=1$ (for our experiments we will initialize them to put equal weight on all pure strategies, though later in the paper we will revisit the initialization).
+Then each player uses the following rule to obtain the average strategy:

 where $\sigma'^t _i$ is a best response of player $i$ to the profile $\sigma^{t-1} _{-i}$ of the other players played at time $t-1$.
 Thus, the final strategy after $T$ iterations $\sigma^T$ is the average of the strategies played in the individual iterations (while the best response $\sigma'^t_i$ is the strategy actually played at iteration $t$).
+Full pseudocode for the classic version of fictitious play is given in Algorithm~\ref{al:classic-fp}.

 For the core version of counterfactual regret minimization, we first compute the \emph{regret} for not playing each pure strategy $s_i$ as opposed to following strategy $\sigma^t$.
 This is defined as